oteroleonardo/raphael-socket.io-express-mongoose/README.md

 Building the MarsMission web app
 --------------------------------

-We first need to download project dependecies and then we are ready to start it:
+We first need to download project dependencies and then we'll be ready to start it:
 ```
 npm update
 node app.js